yehlincho/Protein-Hunter/README.md

 - ✅ Create a conda environment with Python 3.10
 - ✅ Install all required dependencies
 - ✅ Set up a Jupyter kernel for notebooks
-- ✅ Download Boltz model weights
+- ✅ Download Boltz and Chai weights
 - ✅ Configure LigandMPNN and ProteinMPNN
 - ✅ Optionally install PyRosetta
 - ❌ AF3 must be installed separately